slatedocs/slate/source/includes/_commands.md

 ```

-To query the information about each applications for a specified school.
+Query Application Info queries information about each application for a specified school.
 For example, the subdomain of the school on Openapply, the actual academic year on ManageBac..etc.
-And the settings of MQ is also became part of application info, it provided similar data of QueryMqMode by store the value with key of `:mq_settings`.
+Additionally, the MQ settings have become part of the appication info, providing similar data of QueryMQMode stored with the key value of `:mq_settings`.

 ## Query Entity Info